issanym/issanym/README.md

 👋 Welcome to my GitHub profile!
-I'm Issa, a 2nd student passionate about engineering and science.
+I'm Issa, a 2nd year student passionate about engineering and science.

 🌱 Currently, I'm exploring the exciting world of programming, software development, systems engineering, robotics, and open-source projects.
 I'm eager to learn and grow my skills in C++ and general coding paradigms, and I'm always up for new challenges and opportunities to expand my knowledge.

-💻 On GitHub, you'll find a variety of projects(mostly random stuff) reflecting my journey as I delve into different aspects of programming and development.
+💻 On GitHub, you'll find a variety of projects(and random stuff) reflecting my journey as I delve into different aspects of programming and development.
 Whether it's experimenting with coding exercises, working on personal projects, or collaborating with others, I'm committed to sharing my progress and contributing to the community.

 🚀 My goal is to leverage GitHub as a platform for learning, collaboration, and showcasing my skills.
 I'm open to feedback, suggestions, and constructive criticism that can help me improve and become a better developer.